CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

         - [How do you extend peterson's algorithm from 2 processes to n processes?](https://www.geeksforgeeks.org/n-process-peterson-algorithm/?ref=asr1)
 - A set of instructions S is atomic, if the either all the instructions in set S are executed (or) none of them are executed
     - When a set of instructions S is atomic, only one thread can execute it at a time, preventing other threads from interfering and potentially causing inconsistencies.
+- Mutual exclusion
+    - Mutual Exclusion is a property of process synchronization that states that “no two processes can exist in the critical section at any given point of time“.
+    - The requirement of mutual exclusion is that when process P1 is accessing a shared resource R1, another process should not be able to access resource R1 until process P1 has finished its operation with resource R1.
+        - Examples of such resources include files, I/O devices such as printers, and shared data structures.
+    - Approaches to implement mutual exclusion:
+        1) Software Method: Leave the responsibility to the processes themselves.
+These methods are usually highly error-prone and carry high overheads.
+        2) Hardware Method: Special-purpose machine instructions are used for accessing shared resources.
+This method is faster but cannot provide a complete solution.
+Hardware solutions cannot give guarantee the absence of deadlock and starvation.
+        3) Programming Language Method: Provide support through the operating system or through the programming language.

 #### Race conditions
 A **race condition** occurs when two or more threads or processes try to access and modify shared data simultaneously, leading to unpredictable or incorrect results depending on the timing of their execution.